Skip to content

 • Electronic Stability Control (ESC): with this auto-braking feature, if the inputs on your vehicle become unclear or unresponsive, the ESP proactively applies braking force to prevent accidents.
 This can be done to individual wheels, such as in the case of oversteer or understeer.

 • Emergency Driver Assistant is designed to monitor how drivers use their accelerator and brakes.
-If no driver input has been made for long enough, the system will automatically bring the vehicle to a safe stop.
+If no driver input is received for long enough, the system will automatically bring the vehicle to a safe stop.

-• Forward Collision Warning detects a vehicle’s speed and the speed of the vehicle in front of it so that a warning is produced if the two are getting too close.
+• Forward Collision Warning detects a vehicle’s speed and the speed of the vehicle in front of it, producing a warning if the two are getting too close.

 • Intersection Assistants: collisions at intersections are mostly due to driver distraction or misjudgment.
 Intersection assistant systems monitor cross traffic to warn of potential collisions, Brakes can be automatically engaged if necessary.

 • Glare-Free High Beam uses cameras and laser sensors mounted inside the windshield.
-This high beam system is capable of detecting other vehicles up to 800m away.
-The system uses this data to adjust the angle of the light, so as not to blind other road users.
+This high beam system can detect other vehicles up to 800m away and use this data to adjust the angle of the light so as not to blind other road users.

 • Hill Descent Control: when descending a hill, if the driver does not brake, the vehicle will automatically apply brakes to slow it down.
 If the car is accelerating without the input of a brake, the system will apply them.